ehmicky/autoserver/docs/logging.md

 # Verbosity

-`level` is the logger's verbosity, controlling which events will be logged according to their level, i.e. importance.
+`level` is the logging verbosity, controlling which events will be logged according to their level, i.e. importance.

 It can be `silent`, `info`, `log`, `warn` or `error`.